Exhibited at The National Pushkin Museum, St Petersburg, Russia.

 A study of life and death, this piece documents the cycle of the oriental Dynamite Lillie.
 A formally lit still life composition, 24 000 frames were recorded over six weeks.
 The bulbs open and move responding to the ambient light, the temperature of the studio and to one another's presence.

 An experiment in form, context and visual metaphor.
-A reiterative process has lead to this series of still and moving images, as the work evolves it's meaning and the contextual approach evolve, revolve and dissolve.
+An iterative process has led to this series of still and moving images, as the work evolves it's meaning and the contextual approach evolve, revolve and dissolve.

 Code / animated photography / client Wired UK / commissioned by Wired.